 The USAF Engineering Division Catalog of Records at the US National Archives II provided the first (and still the best, sorry NARA) on-line searchable database of these important historical records.
 The Engineering Division was responsible for aircraft and engine development for the US Air Force, and this collection covers the period from 1918 to 1960.
 The AEHS has copies of some Powerplant Laboratory, Propeller Laboratory, and Flight Test Division microfilmed memorandum reports; these are available for sale.
 Please e-mail the webmaster for details.
 The USAF Engineering Division catalog had 102,136 citations at the end of 2018.

 All these activities foster the camaraderie of fellow enthusiasts, and establish a clearinghouse for obtaining information.
 Whether you are a researcher, an engine restorer, or an enthusiast, AEHS Membership is an invaluable asset.

 This corporation is organized exclusively for one or more of the non-profit purposes as specified in Section 501(c)(3) of the Internal Revenue Code, including, for such purposes, the making of distributions to organizations that qualify as exempt organizations under section 501(c)(3) of the Internal Revenue Code, or corresponding section of any future federal tax code.

 How to contact the AEHS

 Telephone: (256) 683-1458 (Please note that the voice mail associated with this line is rarely checked, whereas the email addresses below are checked several times each day.
 If you want to get in touch rapidly, please email.)

 Daniel D. Whitney

-If you need additional information on the Society, feel free to call or e-mail any of the above.
+If you need additional information on the Society, email any of the above.

 AEHS Privacy and Security Statement